 Re: Health Insurance Board of Trustees (Trust Amendment)

 Article 2.2 of the Greene County Employee Benefit Trust Amended and Restated as of March 5, 2013 provides for the composition of the Board of Trustees as follows: (a) one member of the Board of Commissioners, (b) two members of the County Council, and (c) three county elected officials appointed by the Board of Commissioners.
-The Board of Trustees met in January, 2023 and voted unanimously to amend the makeup of the board so that the Board of Commissioners shall appoint two elected officials to the Board and that the Sheriff of Greene County shall be a standing member on the Board.
+The Board of Trustees met in January, 2023 and voted unanimously to recommend that the Commissiosners amend the makeup of the board so that the Board of Commissioners shall appoint two elected officials to the Board and that the Sheriff of Greene County shall be a standing member of the Board.
 Marvin Abshire presented a “First Amendment to Greene County Employee Benefit Trust Amended and Restated as of March 5, 2013” to effectuate this change effective the date of adoption by the Board, January 25, 2023.
 Rick Graves moved, and Ed Michael seconded, to approve the First Amendment as presented and incorporated by reference to these minutes.
 Motion passed 3-0.

 Re: Greene County Surveyor (Corner Perpetuation)